viboes/std-make/doc/proposal/expected/DXXXXR0_expected.md

 * ([T] -> U) -> [U]
 * ([T] -> [U]) -> [U]

-It has the same wrapping strategy than `mbind`: it doesn’t wrap if the continuation already wraps it up.
+It has a conditional wrapping strategy: it doesn’t wrap if the continuation already wraps it up.

 ### Exception thrown in the continuation